markosirec/gls-italy-sdk/README.md

 ## Contributing

 Pull requests are very welcome.
-(Please use the PSR-2 coding style) This library does not yet support certain API features/endpoints so if you have a specific wish, please contact me and I will gladly help.
+(Please use the PSR-2 coding style) This library does not yet support certain API features/endpoints so if you have a specific wish, please contact me and I will try to help.

 ## Authors